sagemath/sagewiki_to_gh-2022-10-10/days23.5/projects.md

 == Singular Parallel Build ==

- * [[http://trac.sagemath.org/sage_trac/ticket/9497|Trac #9497]]: Fix the Singular spkg so it can take advantage of building in parallel
+ * [[http://trac.sagemath.org/sage_trac/ticket/9497|Trac #9497]]: Fix the Singular spkg so it can take advantage of building in parallel.
+But fix Singular SPKG first (3-1-1-3)!

 == Doctest the Free Algebra Quotient code ==